-Sparkle and Fade 180G LP (OUT OF STOCK)
+Sparkle and Fade 180G LP (IN STOCK SHIPPING NOW!)

 Original Release Date: 1995

 Original Label: Capitol

 - BACK IN STOCK SHIPPING NOW!

 - Remastered From High-Res Archives For The First Time

 - Mastered By Kevin Gray At CoHEARent Audio

 - Beautiful Old-Style "Tip-On" Gatefold Printed By Stoughton

 "The sound is lucid and visceral, including down into the bass, which has weight and grip ...
 The package is gorgeous.
 If you value the tangibility of LPs, you won't want to bury these within your record rack."
 (February 10, 2016)